-In modern day India, however, there are countless practitioners that give head and body massage for a few rupees; even that barber at the tiny shop around the corner will offer you a shoulder massage to de-stress those sore muscles.
-It’s ayurveda, he’ll claim.
-They may have little knowledge of ayurveda, but they do know how to work and sooth the muscles.
+In modern-day India, however, there are countless practitioners that give head and body massage for a few rupees; even that barber at the tiny shop around the corner will offer you a shoulder massage to de-stress those sore muscles.
+It’s Ayurveda, he’ll claim.
+They may have little knowledge of Ayurveda, but they do know how to work and soothe the muscles.

 You can’t achieve this blissful state of homeostasis in one session, however.
 It usually costs a lot because normally they’d suggest a complete massage therapy session that spans 5 to 15 days.
 And each session costs approximately USD 40-50.

-Despite my great curiosity and interest on experiencing this traditional, ancient massage firsthand, I chickened out at the last moment.
-The thought of exposing my fats to another person, albeit a female, makes me shudder.
+Despite my great curiosity and interest in experiencing this traditional, ancient massage firsthand, I chickened out at the last moment.
 But I’ve managed to convince Masood.
-I made him realize how stressed out he is from all the responsibilities, his work obligations, the traveling…
+I made him realize how stressed out he is from all the responsibilities, his work obligations, the travelling…

 The man who has hated oil since he was a fetus finally agrees to have an ayurvedic massage!

 The masseur first takes out three or four bottles containing different types of oil, takes out a measured quantity of oil from each of them, then heats the oil until it’s warm.
-He asks Masood to undress and wear a langot, something that probably resembled a diaper.
-I wouldn’t know since I am not there during the massage process.
-Then he pours a generous amount of oil on Masood’s head.
+He then pours a generous amount of oil on Masood’s head.